 There are also specific retention challenges for those starting out on a career in general practice, the group we refer to as the "First5".
-Challenges can relate to the intensity of clinical practice on completion of GP training, desire to sustain a worklife balance, concerns about preparedness for some of the roles of the "modern" GP around lower number of GPs leadership, management of teams, and quality improvement (not fully addressed in the current 3-year curriculum) and the attractiveness of medical work outside the UK.
+Challenges can relate to the intensity of clinical practice on completion of GP training, desire to sustain a worklife balance, concerns about preparedness for some of the roles of the "modern" GP around are felt particularly acutely in remote and rural areas and in the where a range of factors are culminating in a lower number of GPs leadership, management of teams, and quality improvement (not fully addressed in the current 3-year curriculum) and the attractiveness of medical work outside the UK.
 In recognition of this, RCGP Scotland has promoted the development of mentoring schemes for newly qualified GPs by end-career GPs, to increase retention at both ends of the career spectrum.